 Your new best friends

-Snap-seal bags of various sizes and small to medium sized see-through containers are your new best friend when packing your food for your tucker box.
-If you are the chief cook and bottle washer in your camp at home during the everyday, you’ll have a pretty good idea of portion sizes and how much of any one thing you might need at any one time.
+Snap-seal bags of various sizes and small to medium-sized see-through containers are your new best friend when packing your food for your tucker box.
+If you are the chief cook and bottle washer in your camp at home every day, you’ll have a pretty good idea of portion sizes and how much of any one thing you might need at any one time.

-Snap-Seal Bags – food can be packed in an appropriate size bag, all air can be removed from the bag.
-Bag can store flat, seal and can be frozen prior to departure – slowly defrosting over the journey.
+Snap-Seal Bags – food can be packed in an appropriate size bag, and all air can be removed from the bag.
+The bag can store flat, sealed and can be frozen prior to departure – slowly defrosting over the journey.

 Place your meals and snacks into the snap seal bags.
 Pack in such an order that each one you put your hand on is part of something, number it if makes it easier.
 It’s not meant to go back in the tucker-box or fridge once it comes out.
 If you get it right, everything will be consumed and all you will be left with is a snap-seal bag for the rubbish.